luxonis/depthai-docs-website/source/pages/tutorials/getting-started-with-poe.rst

 PoE Troubleshooting
 *******************

-- **DHCP and static IP**
+- **DHCP and Static IP**
-    By default, PoE devices will try to get a dynamic IP from the DHCP.
-If DHCP isn't available on the network, devices will have a static IP :code:`169.254.1.222`, so your computer will need to be in the same range.
-This can be achieved by setting a static IP on your computer (eg. static IP: :code:`169.254.1.10`, netmask: :code:`255.255.0.0`).
+    By default, PoE devices will try to pull an IP address from DHCP.
+If a DHCP server isn't available on the network, devices will fall back to static IP :code:`169.254.1.222`.
+In this static fall-back case, your computer will need to be in the same range.
+This can be achieved by setting a static IP on your computer (e.g. with static IP: :code:`169.254.1.10` and netmask: :code:`255.255.0.0`).

 - **Ports and Firewall**
     UDP Device discovery is handled on port :code:`11491`, and TCP XLink connection is handled on port :code:`11490`.

-    By default, the firewall is disabled, so you shouldn't have any issues.
-You can check this by executing the following command:
+    On Ubuntu by default the firewall is disabled, so you shouldn't have any issues.
+You can check this though by executing the following command:

     .. code-block:: bash

       > sudo ufw status
       Status: inactive

-    But if you have firewall enabled, you might need to allow these two ports:
+    If you have your firewall enabled, you might need to allow these two ports:

     .. code-block:: bash